When you're right in the heart of Europe, the possibilities for adventure are endless.

 Just like Prague, its historical centre and its castle are on the banks of the Vltava River, which make it a popular summer choice for tourists and locals to enjoy a day break.
 There are many day tours from Prague which you can join.
 They usually include lunch as well.

-The castle and the tower museum are often at the top of tourist guides, but it is when one ventures away from the mainstream spots that the true soul of the place comes to life.
+The castle and the tower museum are often at the top of tourist guides, but it is when one venture away from the mainstream spots that the true soul of the place comes to life.

 Located northwest from the town centre, there is a recently abandoned graphite mine.
 The tunnels, which continue for two kilometres underground, can be visited and guided tours are offered in English and German.